 While green may be a pretty popular house color already, homeowners often opt for a light, airy green.
 This rich and moody green brings a certain elegance to a home almost as if it is inviting you straight into a lush, mossy forest.

 Just like the other earth toned exterior paints, Olive Green pairs wonderfully with light beiges and even bright whites.
 This paint is the perfect hue to pair with bright landscaping and flowers.

 Yellow homes are either adored or utterly despised.
 Yellow, when done poorly, can make your house stand out in a literally blinding way.
 But when it is done well, it brings a joyous light to your entire block!

 Benjamin Moore delivers the perfect airy yellow that mimics the beauty of a summertime field.
 It is not overly saturated, so the yellow appears subtle and sophisticated.
 This is no ordinary color for your home.
 Golden Straw goes extremely well with deep, rich chestnut brown and tan.

 Graphic Charcoal – Behr

 A totally new take on the classic gray home color is Behr’s Graphic Charcoal.
-Dark, moody, and versatile, this deep shade will certainly be one of the most popular exterior paint colors for 2021.
+Dark, moody, and versatile, this deep shade will certainly be one of the most popular exterior paint colors.